yuchingho/University/3) UWS Third Year/5) Semester Two - 3D Level Design/Assessment/README.md

 Made in 2018, 3rd Year, SpaceX Travel is a Level Design Environment of a __to-scale model__ of half the Solar System.\
 Everything is scaled correctly, apart from the Sun.

-Responsible for – Blueprinting, level design, and creating Blender models.
+Responsible for – Blueprinting, Level Design, creating Blender models, finding copyright-free assets and editing if necessary.

 <!-- Screenshots Slideshow -->